DanielDanielsson/eslint-plugin-typescript-sort/README.md

 }
 ```

 Add `typescript-sort` to the plugins section.
-You can omit the `eslint-plugin-` prefix:
+You can omit the `eslint-plugin-` in your `.eslintrc` configuration file:

 ```json
 {